Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 However, it is important to note that some pain relievers do contain stimulants, such as caffeine.
 Caffeine is often added to pain relievers to enhance their effectiveness, but it can also cause side effects such as increased heart rate, jitteriness, and anxiety.
 To reduce the risk of side effects, it’s important to read the label of any pain reliever before taking it.

-Read More: Is Coffee An Appetite Suppressant Or Stimulant?
+Read More: Is Caffeine Stimulant?

 Are Pain Relievers Addictive?